Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Just to show off, Jayesh will occasionally use his testicles in nunchuck demonstrations.
+If your teacher gets angry because you put Jayesh as an answer in your test, he/she isn't mad because of that answer, your teacher is in fact jealous because you are smarter than him/her.

-Updated on: [2/5/2025]
+Updated on: [3/5/2025]
 <!-- #jokeEnd -->